...and that is how I escaped from OH HELLO I DID NOT SEE YOU COME IN.

 Age of the Sentry.
 Not a very substantial book, but one I enjoyed, and one I can see myself loaning out to friends or acquaintances who are curious about superhero comics and want a quick, fun read with no prerequisites.

 Wonton Soup vol. 2.
 Again, not a whole lot going on here, at least if the first book was any indication, but fun.
-I like Iron Chef, I like space and things that happen in it, I like this kind of Brian O'Malley/Brandon Graham/Corey Lewis** Westernized manga style, and more importantly this costs less than ten bucks so I'm not out too much if it's not entirely satisfying.
+I like Iron Chef, I like space and things that happen in space, I like this kind of Brian Lee O'Malley/Brandon Graham/Corey Lewis Westernized manga style, and more importantly this costs less than ten bucks so I'm not out too much if it's not entirely satisfying.

 *preview courtesy of the vile Ain't It Cool News; click at your own risk.
-Actually, I'd advise holding off until the comic comes out, since it's just the hideous cover and first three pages.
+Actually, I'd advise holding off until the comic comes out, since it's just the cover and first three pages.
 Though those pages do include Mister Toad's Safety-Conscious Ride.
 Your call.

 Thursday, April 30, 2009